What is decentralized finance (DeFi)?

 MakerDAO

 Founded in 2015 by Rune Christensen, MakerDao is an organization-building technology for savings, borrowing, lending, and a stable cryptocurrency on the Ethereum blockchain.
 The project was one of the earliest DeFi protocols.
-Instead of conducting an initial coin offering (ICO), the project privately sold $MKR tokens to fund the development over time. $DAI, Maker's stablecoin, was launched in 2018 and has experienced significant traction.
+Instead of conducting an initial coin offering (ICO), the project privately sold MKR tokens to fund the development over time.
+Maker's stablecoin, DAI, was launched in 2018 and has experienced significant traction.

 How does MakerDAO work?